Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Main results

+where the turbulent pressure takes the form $\d \nabla p= \nabla\tilde p\,\d t+ \sum_k \nabla p_k \circ \d W^k$.
 The equations \eqref{NSE} have been studied by many authors in the past, see e.g. \cite{BCF, MikRoz04, MikRoz05}.
 In particular, it was proved in \cite{MikRoz05} (replacing $\T^2$ by $\R^2$) that \eqref{NSE} admit a pathwise unique global solution, provided that the noise is regular enough.

 \begin{remark} If we define the vorticity $\xi = \nabla^\perp \cdot u$ and transform the first equation in \eqref{NSE} into vorticity form, then what we get is

 with the remainder

 where in the second step we have used the facts $\nabla\cdot u = \nabla\cdot \sigma_k =0$.
 The above equation is different from the vorticity form of stochastic 2D Navier-Stokes equations studied in \cite{BFM, FGL, BM19, CL19}. \end{remark}